Determining Car Accident Fault By Location Of Damage

 There are some cases where car accident damage is strong evidence of fault.
 For example, in the case of a rear-end collision, there’s damage on the back bumper of the first car and the front end of the second car.
 The damage is strong evidence that the second car failed to leave enough following distance to stop in time.

-A more complex case would be the case of a side-impact or T-bone crash that occurs at an intersection.
+A more complex case would be a side-impact or T-bone crash at an intersection.
 The vehicle heading through the intersection suffers damage to its front end.
 The vehicle attempting to turn at the intersection suffers damage to the passenger side door of the vehicle.
 In this case, the location of the damage doesn’t directly tell the story of who is at fault for the accident.
 You don’t know which driver has the right of way to proceed through the intersection.

 Looking directly at the angles of the damage can be a helpful way to determine what drivers were paying attention at the time of the crash and what evasive actions they took to try and avoid the collision or minimize the impact.
 Accident damage is often nuanced.
 If you pursue a car accident claim, you may work with an experienced accident reconstructionist to examine the damage to the vehicles.